 We are a team of game developing computer scientists.
 Our project, Upvoid Engine, is a game engine primarily for dynamic open-world games featuring smooth destructible voxel terrain.
 Read more on the about page, look at pretty pictures in our gallery, or read our latest updates below.

 If you are interested in game development by yourself, have a look at the technical articles in the devblog section.

-- Marc is working on AI pathfinding and windows compatibility.
+- Marc is still working on networking and multiplayer support.

 - Marcus did some more optimizations on our procedural function system and is now beginning with a statistics system that will provide us with performance analytics about all subsystems of the engine.

 - Kersten finished his work on terrain mesh postprocessing and is now hunting bugs in the terrain mesh extraction algorithm.

 - Lukas started work on the physics crafting system for our tech demo and fixed bugs in the scripting backend for Linux.

 Here is our weekly update.
 We deployed the first internal release of our tech demo, so we are still confident we can make a public alpha release this year.

 - Marcus improved our perlin noise performance by a factor of five.
 This greatly reduces the required time for the terrain generation.